 There is no absolute liability on the part of an employer.
 The important question is whether the employer has taken all reasonable precautions available in the circumstances to eliminate a foreseeable risk of injury.

 Breach of statutory duty is discussed generally in Negligence and injury.
 Whether the employer may have breached a safety duty imposed by legislation will often form an important part of a worker’s action for negligence.
-In Victoria, working conditions are regulated by a number of Acts and Regulations.
+In Victoria, working conditions are regulated by a number of Acts and regulations.
 Breach of this legislation will generally lead to the employer being prosecuted for an offence and probably being liable to pay damages to an injured worker.

 A number of Victorian Acts and Regulations deal with employers’ duties to their workers, for example the Occupational Health and Safety Act 2004 (Vic).

 A common defence is that of contributory negligence (see “Establishing liability” in Negligence and injury).
 It would be difficult for the employer to prove such negligence if there has been no disobedience, no departure from usual practice and no awareness of danger by the worker.
-Also, the employer must, when taking reasonable care for the safety of workers, have regard to the risk of injury because of some inattention or misjudgement by the worker.
+Also, the employer must, when taking reasonable care for the safety of workers, have regard to the risk of injury because of some inattention or misjudgment by the worker.

 In almost all cases where a worker is injured in circumstances giving rise to a common law action for damages, there is also a right to workers compensation.
 It is now not necessary for a worker to make a choice whether to receive workers compensation or damages.